mendix/docs/content/en/docs/appstore/use-content/modules/data-widgets/data-grid-2-properties.md

 This list contains the groups that will be used for filtering.

 Logically, each group represents a filter.
-Each group (filter) can either contain one or more attributes, or define an association from a parent data source.
+Each group can either contain one or more attributes, or define an association from a parent data source.

-#### Group attributes
+#### Group Attributes

 This list controls the mapping between attributes and groups.
-Each item contains the "group key" and the attribute to be associated with the group.
+Each item contains the "group key", as well as the attribute to be associated with the group.

 ### Aria Labels